 When you know what to expect, it can make it easier to help someone out of a dark place.
 Which is why getting to know the grieving process is a good place to start.

-Even though we all grieve in our own way, there are some stages in the grieving process that many people tend to experience.
+There are even some popular frameworks to help us navigate our grief.
+Because even though we all grieve in our own way, there are some stages in the grieving process that can be very common.

 The 5 stages of grief are thought to be: